likoz2/Lectures/CSharp/PaperWork/introduction_algorithm_example.md

   - for example I have a drawing board right next to me and whenever I stumble upon some issue, I draw it on the board

 ## Your second algorithm
-Also you can notice that this is too many lines and only works for 4 numbers.\
+Also you can notice that this is too many lines and only works for specified amount of numbers.\
-So lets create a function that sorts an array.
+So lets create a function that sorts an array which can be any length.
 ```csharp
 public static void Main(string[] args) {
     int[] arr = [4, 3, 5, 2, 1];